peterhcharlton/starter-hugo-academic/content/post/ppg_webinars/index.md

 - **Dr Jordi Alastruey-Arimon (King's College London)** presented on the role of _in silico_ pulse wave databases in machine learning-based pulse wave analysis.

 {{< /spoiler >}}

+{{< spoiler text="**Webinar 2: Recent Advances in Photoplethysmography**" >}}
+### Webinar 2: Recent Advances in Photoplethysmography

+<i class="fas fa-desktop"></i> _3 March 2022, 14:00 GMT ([other time zones](https://dateful.com/convert/greenwich-mean-time-gmt?t=14&d=2022-03-03))_

+<i class="fas fa-user-tie"></i>  Hosted by _[Physiological Measurement](https://iopscience.iop.org/journal/0967-3334)_

+{{< cta cta_text="Watch Again" cta_link="https://register.gotowebinar.com/register/5108458986808048397" cta_new_tab="true" >}}

+**Overview:**

+Photoplethysmography is a non-invasive, optical measurement technique which is widely used for health monitoring.
+Much research focuses on how to leverage the wealth of information in the photoplethysmogram (PPG) signal, and how to use this information to inform clinical decisions.
+This webinar will feature talks from leaders in the field, on topics ranging from using photoplethysmography for cardiovascular risk assessment, for cuff-less blood pressure monitoring, and validating these technologies for clinical use.
+It will provide insight into the state-of-the-art and key directions for future research.

+**Speakers:**

+- **Rich Fletcher (Massachusetts Institute of Technology)** presented on _'[The use of multi-site photoplethysmography (PPG) as a screening tool for coronary arterial disease and atherosclerosis](https://doi.org/10.1088/1361-6579/abad48)'_, which was recently published in _Physiological Measurement_.
+- **Raquel Bail&oacute;n Luesma, (University of Zaragoza)** presented on _'Applications of PPG waveform decomposition analysis'_.
+- **Ramakrishna Mukkamala (University of Pittsburgh)** presented on _[Evaluation of Cuffless Blood Pressure Measurement Devices: Challenges and Proposals](https://doi.org/10.1161/HYPERTENSIONAHA.121.17747)_, highlighting work which was recently published in _Hypertension_.
+- **Xiaoman Xing (Suzhou Institute of Biomedical Engineering and Technology)** presented on _'[Blood pressure assessment with in-ear photoplethysmography](https://doi.org/10.1088/1361-6579/ac2a71)'_, which was recently published in _Physiological Measurement_.

+{{< /spoiler >}}

 ---